 Just Beyond Reach

 As for the second?
-Yes, I know it probably sounds strange, and admittedly I’ve never had to gauge my reaction with the enormous loss of a child.
+Yes, I know it probably sounds strange and admittedly, I’ve never had to gauge my reaction with the enormous loss of a child.
 But normally, in place of that sadness all I feel is this great sense of relief.
-A thank God they’re free.
+A thank God they’re free from here.
 It’s like I remember that what comes next so far surpasses what we have now that it’s hard for me to even pretend grief.
 I can easily feel compassion and empathy for those left behind, but never any sadness for the departed.
 Or for myself.
 For me they’re as close as the closest memory.
-Which is one of the reasons why, as a general rule, I steadfastly avoid wakes.
-And almost all funerals.
+Which is one of the reasons why, as a general rule, I steadfastly avoid wakes and funerals.
 Sad to leave?
 I don’t think so.
 Bring on the joy and the boundless peace.
 Because I can almost remember what that freedom feels like.
 Almost…just beyond reach.

 So bearing my typical behavior in mind, you can imagine how surprising it was to find myself dissolving in helpless tears after my gramma passed away in February.
 My family watched in something like horror as they saw me break down time and time again.
-Why are you crying? they asked.
+Why are you crying? they asked in disbelief.
 To which I could only answer with more heartfelt sobs.

 Unfortunately, the crying had the usual effect: I felt increasingly worse instead of better.
 My loss became sharper and more acute, and I felt helpless to stop its growth.
 For one not accustomed to crying, a day or two was all I could take before I started sending up the fervent prayer for help.
 Where was my usual calm and comfort?
 Please God, put me back in order, I begged, as my headache and heartache steadily grew.